Kids will have FUN with this EASY science experiment as they make witches brews, LEARN chemical reactions, and EXPLORE colors.

 The baking soda and vinegar reaction is one of the best at-home science experiments that simply requires two basic items from the kitchen, mixing them together, and watching your kids be amazed at the results!

 All of my kids LOVE this activity starting with my oldest child (Little Tiger, age 10) to my middle child (Little Dragon, age 8) to my youngest child (Little Puppy, age 3).
 We have done it for years now and it never gets old, I think it must be considered a Halloween tradition in our house now.

-You can do this science experiment on it’s own, or add to the fun and learning with our: WITCHES BREW HALLOWEEN SCIENCE PACK.
+You can do this science experiment on it’s own, or INCREASE LEARNING with our EASY to use: WITCHES BREW HALLOWEEN SCIENCE PACK.

 Each Science Pack is created to:

 - Make doing the activity EASY for you!